Hard Work and the Great Outdoors

 I played a fair amount of golf at the time (NOT why I started the business) and had a good friend who was involved at his Club.
 He had thought a lot about the changes required in golf and helped me see the opportunity.
 He and I were the company’s first investors.

-As I began my research, there were a few key observations that confirmed there was an opportunity:
+As I began my research, there were a few key observations confirmed there was an opportunity:

-The game of golf was struggling both reputationally and financially.
+- 4. The game of golf was struggling both reputationally and financially.
 There was a concern that the game was too slow.
-Courses were overbuilt in the boom times of Tiger Woods reign.
+Courses were overbuilt in the boom times of Tiger Woods’ reign.

 It was clear to me that there was an opportunity here.
-Larger, well-established companies typically don’t innovate, so I was convinced it had to be a smaller, more nimble company instead.
+Larger, well-established companies typically don’t innovate, particularly in golf cart GPS, so I was convinced it had to be a smaller, more nimble company instead.
 Is there a business here?
 I wondered…

 Why Hasn’t There Been More Innovation in Golf Course Operations?